 As part of your site structure, include a custom search box in the corner of your site.

 This is especially useful if you have an ongoing content program or an e-commerce platform.
-Instead of browsing through a navigation or relying on interlinking, users can search for the topics most important to them and stay on the site for a longer period—plus you’ll gain key insights into what your users are looking for.
+Instead of browsing through site navigation or relying on interlinking, users can search for the topics most important to them and stay on the site for a longer period—plus you’ll gain key insights into what your users are looking for.

-Keep Your Blog Posts Concise
+Keep Your Blog Post Concise

-SEO power pages and pillar content are great, but fluff content for content’s sake drives users away.
+search engine optimization (SEO) power pages and pillar content are great, but fluff content for content’s sake drives users away.

 Your content needs to be as concise as possible.